I Feel for You: Chaka Khan version

 Chaka Khan's version of "I Feel for You" featured a supporting cast including rapping from Melle Mel (of Grandmaster Flash and the Furious Five); guitar, drum programming, bass guitar, keyboards and arrangement by Reggie Griffin; bass synthesizer and programming by The System's David Frank using an Oberheim DSX sequencer, which was connected to his Minimoog via CV and gate; and chromatic harmonica playing by Stevie Wonder.
 The song also uses vocal samples from Wonder's song "Fingertips" (1963).
 The repetition of Khan's name by Melle Mel at the beginning of the song was a mistake made by producer Arif Mardin, who then decided to keep it.

-This version of the song sold more than one million copies in the US and UK, and it helped to relaunch Khan's career.
-The song hit No. 1 on the Cash Box singles chart and peaked at No. 3 on the Billboard Hot 100 chart from the weeks of November 24, 1984 to December 8, 1984, prevented by further chart movement by Prince's "Purple Rain" and Wham!'s massive hit "Wake Me Up Before You Go Go".
+This version of the song sold more than one million copies in the US and UK, helping to relaunch Khan's career and becoming her biggest hit as a solo artist.
+The song hit No. 1 on the Cash Box singles chart and peaked at No. 3 on the Billboard Hot 100 chart from the weeks of November 24, 1984 to December 8, 1984.
 The song remained on the Billboard Hot 100 for 26 weeks and became one of Billboard's five biggest pop songs of the year for 1985.
-The single reached No. 1 on both the US dance and R&B charts in late 1984, remaining atop both for three weeks each.
+The single reached No. 1 on both the US Hot Dance/Disco and Hot Black Singles charts in late 1984, remaining atop both for three weeks each.
 In addition, the song also reached No. 1 on the UK Singles Chart, remaining there for three weeks from November 4–25, 1984.
 While touring with Prince in 1998 in support of her collaborative album, Come 2 My House, Khan and Prince performed "I Feel for You" as a duet.

 Khan's version of the song is written in the key of G♭ major with a tempo of 125 beats per minute in common time.
 Khan's vocals span from D♭4 to A♭5 in the song.

+In 1985 at the 27th Annual Grammy Awards, the Chaka Khan version of "I Feel for You" won the Grammy for Best R&B Vocal Performance, Female.